 The Fund's increase in authorized funding to its current level came with enactment of Public Law 95-42 in June 1977, which increased the LWCF to $900 million for FY 1978 and subsequent years.
 Congress also enacted Public Law 95-625, which created, among other things, the Urban Park and Recreation Recovery Program (UPARR), as a complement to the LWCF program.
 This program encouraged local governments to rehabilitate existing recreation facilities, demonstrate innovative programs, and plan for overall revitalization of community recreation systems.

-On Tuesday, March 12, 2019, S .47, the John D. Dingell, Jr. Conservation, Management, and Recreation Act (formerly known as the Natural Resources Management Act) was signed by the President and is now Public Law 116-9.
+On March 12, 2019, the John D. Dingell, Jr. Conservation, Management, and Recreation Act was signed by the President and is now Public Law 116-9.
 As one of the largest conservation bills in recent history, this law permanently reauthorized the Land and Water Conservation Fund.

 On August 4, 2020, the Great American Outdoors Act fully and permanently funded the Land and Water Conservation Fund.
 Published as Public Law 116-152, the Great American Outdoors Act provides $900 million per year to invest in conservation and recreation opportunities across the country.